 Downhill Bikes: Unleash the Thrill

 Downhill mountain bikes are for tackling the hardest terrain, and sending the biggest jumps.
-These bikes come alive at speed and are definitely not designed to be pedalled back to the top of the hill – if you don’t have an uplift available you’ll be pushing your bike.
+These bikes come alive at speed and are definitely not designed to be pedalled back to the top of the hill – if you don’t have an uplift available, you’ll be pushing your bike.

 Conclusion

 The world of mountain biking and all its terminology can sometimes feel a bit overwhelming for a new rider, but we hope this has helped give you a brief overview of the different styles of bike that might suit your needs.
-If you need further advice or information then please don’t hesitate to contact our support team, or your local Balfe’s store!
+To find your ideal mountain bike, you need to find the right balance of budget and intended purpose to suit your individual needs.

 Write A Comment